CROH-Lab/Standard-Operating-Procedures/Coral Tissue Sampling and Storage Protocol.md

 - 5mL pipette (VWR)

 ## DNA and RNA sampling
-- Fill a 250mL with 10% bleach, and two more 250mL beakers with DI or RODI water.
+- Fill a 250mL beaker with 10% bleach, and two more 250mL beakers with DI or RODI water.
 Station them in the following order:

 | RODI water | 10% bleach | RODI water|
 |:---:|:---:|:---:|

 1. Label two 1.5mL Eppendorf tubes as follows:
  - "Individual ID", "DNA sample", The date.
-Fill with ~750uL of DMSO
+   - Fill with ~750uL of DMSO
  - "Individual ID", "RNA sample", the date.
-Fill with ~750uL of RNALater
+   - Fill with ~750uL of RNALater
 2. Using a pair of bone shears or cuticle clippers, rinse the tool in the first beaker of RODI water, then swirl the tool in the 10% bleach solution, then rinse again in the second beaker of RODI water.
+Dab dry with kim wipes.
-3. Snip off 2-5mm of coral tissue and skeleton from the colony, making sure to use a distal portion of the coral.
+3. Snip off ~2-5mm of coral tissue and skeleton from the colony, making sure to use a distal portion of the coral.
 Add it to the DNA tube.
 4. Repeat step 2
-5. Repeat step 3, but place the new microfragment in the RNA tube.
+5. Repeat step 3, but take the sample from a different place as the DNA sample.
+Place the new microfragment in the RNA tube.
-6. Place both tubes in a well-labeled box in the ultra-low freezer for storage.
+6. Place both tubes in a labeled cryobox in the preferred method of storage (Reference [Sample Storage Table](#Table).

 ## Holobiont sampling
 ### **<ins>Sonicator</ins>**